barcia/bramework/README.md

 └── src/
     ├── html/     Put here your HTML files.
-    ├── js/       Put here all you JavaScript files ├── wp/       Put here all your WordPress theme files.
-They are literally copied to /dist/ ├── scss/     Put here all your Sass code.
+    ├── js/       Put here all you JavaScript files ├── scss/     Put here all your Sass code.
     └── svg/      Files here are not processed.
 Only save here your SVG to copy them and put it inline.
 ```